SriAR/sriar.github.io/_pages/about.md

 Academic interests
 ======

-I am primarily interested in topics in the intersection of Mathematics and Computer Science, specifically, in non-increasing order of familiarity, (Algorithmic +) Game Theory, Probability Theory, Algorithms, Complexity Theory, and Games on Graphs.
-I've mainly worked on fair allocation of indivisible items, and relating completely mixed bimatrix games to completely mixed matrix games, but I would love to explore other areas as well!
+I am primarily interested in topics in the intersection of mathematics and computer science, specifically, in non-increasing order of familiarity, (algorithmic +) game theory, algorithms, complexity theory, probability theory, and games on graphs.
+I've mainly worked on fair allocation of resources, and completely mixed strategies in two-player games.
+Feel free to email me about any clarifications you'd like wrt anything I post here.

 Books
 ======